Review of Smart Money Smart Kids by Dave Ramsey and Rachel Cruze

 I have some military experience in my life, so the stories he presented and his leadership style was very familiar to me.
 I caught myself reflecting on my own habits and the practices of my superiors.
 One of his stories talked about having to get silly military training complete for his unit and complete the mission at hand.
 This is even more common in today’s military.
 His philosophy was to get the small tasks done first to move onto the mission and keep his superiors happy while defending our nation.

 Diving into that last thought I can think of two responses.
-Either we need to fix the silly requirements so we don’t need to do them again or comply and move past the frivolous task.
+Either we need to fix the silly requirements or comply and move on quickly.
 I believe it comes down to time and that both of these responses can be accomplished.
 If there is time before the mission, project or quarterly plan, leaders should be able to throw up a red flag to fix the larger issue at hand.
 If we are on a tight schedule then move to complete the task then carry out the mission.
 Once the dust settles give the feedback to you leaders that the task needs to change.

 Don’t forget to add in your recommendation on how to change it for the better.